Opentrons/opentrons-modules/stm32-modules/tempdeck-gen3/firmware/README.md

   - Enter the DFU bootloader
   - Write or read an array of I2C bytes (thread-safe via semaphore) for the EEPROM driver
 - __UI Task__: _(message-driven)_ See `./ui/`.
 This task is driven by a timer (__UI Timer__) to periodically update the LED's on the system based on the current thermal system state.
 Other tasks send their current state to the UI Task, which decides what to display based on the combined state of the main tasks.
 Policy functionality:
-  - Write data to the LED's
+  - Write data to the LED's over I2C
 - __Thermistor Task__: _(periodic)_ See `./thermistor/`.
 The thermistor task manages periodic reading of the thermistors on the system.
 At the end of each read, the data is sent to the Thermal Task.
 Policy functinonality includes:
   - Write or read a 16-byte I2C register (thread-safe via semaphore) for the ADS1115 driver
   - Sleep the task until a specific millisecond tick value